CANToolz/CANToolz/README.md

 contribute into modules, than more useful this thing can be.
 It gives (almost) an easy way to add your modules and use "extended" version for your needs
 (like custom brutforcers for chosen ECU and etc).
 Just for fun... finally.
 No Forbs, Wires  or other big noise needed around this.
 Just want to have a good tool and people around.

+Another thing: this is module based engine, so you can use it as part of your testing processes or include into more difficult scenarios/software where you need to work with CAN bus.

 "I don't get why everyone releases new "car hacking tools" all the time.  @nudehaberdasher and I released ours in 2013 and they work fine." (c) Charlie Miller (‏@0xcharlie)